bensi94/Classifying-character-sentences-from-the-Simpsons/README.md

 ## About the project

-The goal of the project was to apply theoretic knowledge about supervised learning algorithms and the workflow of solving a supervised learning problem in practice.
+The goal of the project was to apply theoreticical knowledge about supervised learning algorithms and the workflow of solving a supervised learning problem in practice.
 Using a realistic dataset and design a process of preprocessing the data, selecting a model and its hyperparameters and impliment a program that automates the process.